 1. Crocker Art Museum, Sacramento

 Noted as the first public art museum in the Western United States, the Crocker Art Museum is now one of the leading art museums in California.
-Built in 1885, the gallery building is a California Historical Landmark that includes a bowling alley, skating rink, and a billiards room on the ground floor; a natural history museum and a library on the first floor; and gallery space on the second floor displaying an impressive array of European, Asian, African and of course, Californian art.
+Built in 1885, the gallery building is a California Historical Landmark that originally featured a bowling alley, skating rink, and a billiards room on the ground floor; a natural history museum and a library on the first floor; and gallery space on the second floor.
+Currently, the museum displays an impressive array of European, Asian, African and of course, Californian art.

 Six years ago, the museum’s expansion project finished and tripled from its original size, adding an educational center — including four studios, an expanded library, and the Art Education Resource Room with special programs developed specifically for school-age kids to enjoy discovering, exploring, and making art.
 For kids five and under, there is an interactive play gallery in Tot Land.

 Address: 216 O Street, Sacramento, CA 95814

 Dates and hours: Open Tuesday through Sunday 10am to 5pm and Thursday 10am to 9pm.
 Closed on Monday.

 *Admission: $10 adults and $5 youth 7-17.
 Kids under 6 are FREE.

 Directions: Take the train to the Sacramento Station, which is just over half a mile from the museum.

 Proudly regarded as one of North America’s most visited railroad museums, the California State Railroad Museum is a historical site and a family attraction wrapped in one.
 Located in Old Sacramento, there are attractions to delight every member of the family, including 21 meticulously restored “iron horse” locomotives, period decorated railway cars, a wooden caboose, and even a post office.